isomorphic-git/isomorphic-git.github.io/docs/walkBeta1.md

 import { TREE, WORKDIR, STAGE } from 'isomorphic-git'
 ```

-These functions return objects that implement the `GitWalker` interface.
+These functions return objects that implement the `Walker` interface.
 The only thing they are good for is passing into `walkBeta1`'s `trees` argument.
-Here are the three `trees` passed into `walkBeta1` by the `statusMatrix` command for example:
+Here are the three `Walker`s passed into `walkBeta1` by the `statusMatrix` command for example:

 ```js
 let gitdir = '.git'
 let dir = '.'